aplteam/Cider/docs/Contributing.md

 * print useful messages if something goes wrong (though they do throw errors in case of missing or invalid parameters)
 * They often do guess what the user is up to

   For example, if no project is specified, they check whether there is a single Cider project open.
 If that's the case, they act on that project.
-If multiple projects are open they ask the user which one to act on.
+If multiple projects are open, they will ask the user which one to act on.

 ## Developing

 ### General

-The user command script does not carry any of Cider's "business logic", it just works out whether it should execute code in `⎕SE` or in `#`, and then calls functions in either `⎕se.Cider.##.UC` (the default) or in `#.Cider.Cider.UC` (trace & develop).
+The user command script does not carry out any of Cider's "business logic", it just works out whether it should execute code in `⎕SE` or in `#`, and then calls functions in either `⎕se.Cider.##.UC` (the default) or in `#.Cider.Cider.UC` (trace & develop).

 I> See the discussion of the `DEVELOPMENT` variable further down for details